gvgtw/effective-linux-default/README.md

 #### Other Environment Customizations
 ---

 In launcher options in top left, right click drop down arrow next to "Terminal Emulator".
-Select the + mark, add terminator, then move it to the top.
+Select "Properties", the + mark, add terminator, then move it to the top.

 Change font:
 - default font to "Sans Regular" size 11